AIGA Austin Fellow | AIGA National Board of Directors | IBM Distinguished Design Executive

 Highest category score, but not best in show

 The one with the most votes will walk away with The BIG One's coveted People's Choice Award.
+Public voting will begin in October.

 FYI's: